RootlessAgrarian/mappingguide/docs/fundamentals/5_illusion.md

 You can minimise the ugly spots by reducing roadside terrain size on the inside of curves, and by avoiding very abrupt changes in terrain profile.
 Try making a right angle bend in your road and increasing the inside curve terrain size to a large number like 100, and you'll immediately see the "fan shaped" wrinkling;  reduce the size and you'll have less ugliness.
 But even if you're careful, inevitably you'll paint yourself into a corner where raw terrain edges are visible, or terrains don't meet in a nice tidy way and there are holes, or the surface topology gets weird and obviously unnatural.

 These booboo spots can be hard to see from above (the Plan view) so it's very important to fly around with the free cam looking at your world from the roadway, from many angles and heights.
 In Plan view, always be suspicious of any hard linear edge in the landscape below.
 It's probably a free-floating terrain edge that needs to be hidden.
+Mind the Gap!

 There are several ways to hide these booboos.

-#### Mind the Gap!
+#### There's a hole in my world...

 If the gap is small enough, you may be able to hide it with a model of some kind:  a rocky outcrop, a dense thicket, some architecture, a parked vehicle...
 You need to be careful of sight lines and make sure that it's hidden from all POV along nearby roads.
 A raw terrain edge can be hidden with a long rocky outcrop;  a hole can be hidden by a single big rock, house, etc.  Get creative!